andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

 IS_DEBUGGER_ENABLED = true
 ```

-Problem was, I did not really like to have this code all over code.
+Problem was I did not really like to have this function call all over the code.
 Also, I wanted to have control where will code break, so I was then forced to go back and remove `breakpoint()` calls.

 Breakpoint
 -
-Goal is to make a function is to set breakpoint before call of any function that is accessable from global object.
+The goal is to make a function that can insert a breakpoint before the call of any function we are interested in, that is accessable from global object.

 Function needs to do following: